-- 17. The zero hunger target remains a major challenge in Mozambique owing to multiple factors: - Chronic poverty.
-Most Mozambicans are poorer than they were a decade ago, with a 17 percent drop in household spending recorded between 2014/2015 and 2019/2020.28 Just under two-thirds of the population are living under the World Bank international poverty line of USD 1.90 per day and 76.9 percent of Mozambicans are experiencing multi-dimensional poverty.29
+- 17 The zero hunger target remains a major challenge in Mozambique owing to multiple factors: - Chronic poverty.
+Most Mozambicans are poorer than they were a decade ago, with a 17 percent drop in household spending recorded between 2014/2015 and 2019/2020.28 Seventy-five percent of the population experiences multidimensional poverty, spending less than USD 1 per day, and more than 90 percent is under the World Bank international poverty line of USD 1.90 per day.29 - Climate change compounds existing vulnerabilities and regularly disrupts food systems.
+Sixty percent of the population lives in coastal areas affected by rapid-onset disasters, and two thirds of Mozambicans live in rural areas, with 90 percent of rural people being dependent on rainfed, small-scale agricultural production for survival.